View of Mount Kearsarge, as seen from the farm, c. 1930.

 Donald Hall and Jane Kenyon at Eagle Pond Farm

-The traditional New Hampshire sidehill farm at Eagle Pond sits close to where townlines join Danbury, Wilmot, and Andover.
-Thought to date from 1803, the farm was in Don’s family from 1865 until it was sold in 2019, following his death in 2018.
-The hundred and sixty acres are centered by an early cape typical of New England, an adjacent barn, and a separate (originally Greek Revival style) cottage a short distance down the road.
-The steep, wooded flank of Ragged Mountain, which was once pasture for sheep and cows, presses into the back of the farmhouse and barn.
+The traditional New Hampshire sidehill farm at Eagle Pond sits where the towns of Wilmot and Andover meet, just short of the Danbury townline.
+Thought to date from the early 1800s (research continues), it was in Don’s family from 1868 until it was sold in 2019, following his death the year before.
+The hundred and sixty acres are centered by a cape typical of New England, an adjacent barn, and a separate (originally Greek Revival style) cottage a short distance down the road.
+The steep, wooded flank of Ragged Mountain, which was once pasture for cows, presses into the back of the farmhouse and barn.
 Beyond the barn and across the road, hayed fields descend to Eagle Pond.
 Five miles to the south is Kearsarge, the blue mountain so present in the work of Don and Jane.

-Growing up in Connecticut, Don came here to spend his summers with his grandparents, Wesley and Kate Wells, who were still living a farm life--summers closely remembered in String Too Short to be Saved.
+Growing up in Connecticut, Don came here to spend his summers with his grandparents, Wesley and Kate Wells, who were still living a farm life--summers remembered in String Too Short to Be Saved.
 Then, in 1975, three years after he and Jane married in Ann Arbor (where Don was teaching at the University of Michigan and Jane had been a student), they decided to try a year at the farm.
-They soon knew they wouldn’t be returning to Michigan.
+And they soon knew they wouldn’t be returning to Michigan.

 The farm at Eagle Pond had long held the story of Don’s family.
 But Jane found her own here, too.
 Though she had begun writing poetry in college, she said it was coming to Eagle Pond that made her a poet.
-It gave her a subject, she said, and a renewed way of looking, as it also gave her a place to enter a new life and learn abiding home.
+It gave her a subject, she said, and a more reflective way of looking, as it also gave her space to write.

-Discarding nothing from previous generations, Don and Jane filled the Eagle Pond farmhouse still further with books and art, and writing became the habit of their days.
+Discarding almost nothing from previous generations, Don and Jane filled the Eagle Pond farmhouse still further with bookshelves, books, and art, and writing became the habit of their days.
 In time, both were named New Hampshire poet laureates, and Don also served as a U.S. poet laureate.

 For a video portrait of Don and Jane in 1993,